jasonjmcghee/livelove/README.md

 A LÖVE 2D [VSCode extension](./livelove-lsp) in the form of an LSP server, and a few files to add to your project to enable live coding, and live feedback.

 _Note: I also added [a neovim plugin](./livelove-nvim) and [a zed plugin](./livelove-zed), if you'd prefer them over vs code.
-They do not support the live number slider and live color palette features, but does support live coding and live feedback._
+They do not support the live number slider and live color palette features, but do support live coding and live feedback._

 "Live coding" here means, when you change the code, you'll see the changes reflected instantly / as you type them.
 If there are errors, it'll use the last valid code.